 Not only overusing your credit card is a bad money habit but also paying the minimum balance on your credit card is an awful money habit.
 This option can be tempting if you are on a budget constraint, but it can cost you a fortune in the long term.
 Interest will accumulate, dragging you into debt for months, leaving you with no option but paying a lump sum on interest rates.

 If you can afford to pay more than just the minimum amount, then please do.
 But it is much better to get into the habit of paying the balance on your credit can in full.
-Plan to automate the payment from your bank account to the credit company every month.
+You can automate the payment from your bank account to the credit company every month.
 It is also recommended to cancel your unnecessary cards.
 Most often, you will not need more than two cards.
 Most people can do with only a single credit card.

 5. Personal Vices